-Indian Society & Social Justice Foundation Course + 1 : 1 Mentorship (For UPSC Prelims & Mains 2026)
+Indian Society & Social Justice Recorded Video Course (For UPSC CSE Mains)

 Description

-The PMF IAS Indian Society & Social Justice Foundation Course is a comprehensive online program that holistically prepares aspirants for both the Preliminary and Mains syllabi of Indian Society (GS1) and Social Justice (GS2) for the UPSC Civil Services Exam.
+The PMF IAS Indian Society & Social Justice Recorded Video Course is a comprehensive online program that holistically prepares aspirants for Mains syllabi of Indian Society (GS1) and Social Justice (GS2) for the UPSC Civil Services Exam.

 We are here to help!